 Low-mineral waters are recommended for bottle preparation.
-If using tap water, it is recommended to boil it for up to one minute (this is not necessary with bottled water).
+If using tap water, it is recommended to boil up to 1 minute (this is not necessary with bottled water).

-How long can a package of infant milk remain open before being consumed?
+How long can a tin of infant milk remain open before being consumed?

-One month, as long as the products are stored in their original packaging, properly sealed, and in a cool/dry place.
+One month, as long as the products are stored in their original packaging, properly sealed, and in a cool and dry place.

 Can infant formula be consumed after its expiry date?

-We do not recommend consuming our infant formulas after their expiry date, although in most cases this does not pose a risk to the health of infants.
+We do not recommend consuming our infant formulas after their expiry date.

 What is the correct dosage and bottle preparation method?

-Regardless of the milk you use, the relation that must always be followed for preparing a bottle is one level dosage spoon of milk for every 30 ml of water.
+Regardless of the milk you use, the proportion that must always be followed for preparing a bottle is one level measure of milk for every 30 ml of water.

-You may consult the dosage tables that appear on all our infant milk packages.
+You may consult the dosage tables that appear on all our infant milk tins.